androidx/androidx/docs/api_guidelines.md

 accomplished by adding a `@Deprecated` and `@deprecated` (with migration comment) annotation pair to *every* class and interface in the artifact.

+Entire packages (including Kotlin) can be deprecated by using a `package-info.java` file and applying the `@Deprecated` annotation there.

 The fully-deprecated artifact will be released as a deprecation release -- it will ship normally with accompanying release notes indicating the reason for deprecation and migration strategy, and it will be the last version of the